LA200/ADM-HW5/README.md

 # ADM-HW5
-# In this folder you  will find the work of our Group
+In this folder you  will find the work of our Group

-# In particular there is a .py file 'HW5-FUNCTIONS.py' which cointain function needed for the running of the main
+main.ipynb the most important file
-# The main.
+HW5-FUNCTIONS.py' which cointain function needed for the running of the main categories.txt file required in the main